 \subsection{Representation of Streamlines}

 We focus on the 3D coordinates of white matter streamlines, while ignoring the diffusion parameters such as fractional anisotropy that are measured along the tracts.
-We denote a bundle of streamlines $\mathcal{S}$ by a set $\{X_i\}, i = 1, \ldots, N$, such that $X_i \in \ltwo([0, 1], \real^3)$, where $N$ is the number of streamlines in the bundle.
+We denote a bundle of streamlines $\mathcal{S}$ by a set $\{X_i\}, i = 1, \ldots, N$, such that $X_i \in \ltwo([0, 1], \real^3)$, where $N$ is the number of streamlines in the bundle and $\mathbb{L}^2$ denotes the Lebesgue square integrable functions.
 For implementation purposes, we discretize $X_i$ and with a slight abuse of notation, represent it to denote an array $X_i \in \real^{3 \times 100}$, where $100$ is the number of discrete points on the streamline.
-Additionally, we compare tracts of the same size by uniformly sampling the streamlines for each bundle in our data set to produce a new data set of bundles only comprised of 300 streamlines each.
+Additionally, we uniformly sub-sample fiber bundles to produce tracts consisting of $300$ fibers each.
 Abusing notation, we denote this by $\mathcal{S} \in \mathbb{R}^{300\times 3 \times 100}$.
-These arrays are then normalized and bounded within the the $\mathbb{R}^3$ unit cube centered at the origin.
+These arrays are then normalized and bounded within the the unit cube $[0,1]^3$.
 With this representation, we assume the support of any particular group of streamlines is 0 outside the array of definition.
 This representation allows one to view streamlines as a distribution $\mathbb{P}_{\mathcal{S}}$ which will be used in order to compare streamlines via the Wasserstein-1 loss during training of the model.